richardandersen/DSEDiagnosticAnalyticParser/README.md

     [{"Item1":"2016-08-02T00:00:00","Item2":"00:30:00"},{"Item1":"2016-08-01T00:00:00","Item2":"1.00:00:00"},{"Item1":"2016-07-20T00:00:00","Item2":"7.00:00:00"}]

     This defines the following date/time ranges:
-      Range 1 -- 2016-08-02 midnight to 2016-08-01 midnight (exclusive) where all log entries are aggregated every 30 mins.
+      Range 1 -- 2016-08-02 midnight to 2016-08-01 midnight (exclusive) where all log entries are aggregated for each 30 mins.
-      Range 2 -- 2016-08-01 midnight to 2016-07-20 midnight (exclusive) where all log entries are aggregated every 1 day.
+      Range 2 -- 2016-08-01 midnight to 2016-07-20 midnight (exclusive) where all log entries are aggregated for each 1 day.
-      Range 3 -- 2016-07-20 midnight to remaining entries where all log entries are aggregated every 7 days.
+      Range 3 -- 2016-07-20 midnight to remaining entries where all log entries are aggregated for each 7 days.
 ```
   Default is no value (disabled).
 Note that either LogSummaryPeriods or LogSummaryPeriodRanges are set.